gongxinheng/prework-repo/README.md

 Describe any challenges encountered while building the app.

-One challenge I encountered was when I forgot to call `notifyDataSetChanged` after removing the item.
+* One challenge I encountered was when I forgot to call `notifyDataSetChanged` after removing the item.
 Then I tested it on emulator.
 Of cause it didn't work and it crashed after atempting of removing more items.
 I stuck a bit until I found the log says `The content of the adapter has changed but ListView did not receive a notification`.
+* Persisting the data with `SQLiteOpenHelper` is definitely a challenge.
+I intentionally directly used `SQLiteOpenHelper` and tried to understand how it works.
+I spent some time to learn how to use it.
+I involved into a lot of issues after introducing it.
+First, it crashed when I opened the app.
+I realized I didn't increase the DB version after I modified the table field.
+Then I was not able to delete the data from DB because I used index of the item instead of auto-increamtal ID.
+After using the ID field, I realized I also needed a model to store the list item and made it Serializable for intent to carry.
+I also encountered crashes caused by some silly SQL syntax errors.

 ## License